norkator/hikvision-video-audio-extractor/README.md

 3. Unzip ffmpeg anywhere you like.
 Example `C:\ffmpeg`
 4. Open system environmental variable aditor and add `C:\ffmpeg\bin` to your `System variables` -> `Path` but with your unzip location including `\bin` since ffmpeg executable is under that folder.
-5. For me only after system restart ffmpeg started to work.
+5. For me only after system restart ffmpeg started to work
+6. Create config.xml: `...\VideoAudioExtractor\bin\Debug\netcoreapp3.1\config.xml`
+and use config.xml section example filled with your details.
+7. Run application.

 Production